Steve Farley

 Steve Farley (born December 24, 1962) is an American politician, artist, and graphic designer who previously served as a State Senator from Arizona, including serving in the capacity of assistant minority leader.
 He also served previously in the Arizona House of Representatives, serving as assistant minority leader there as well.
 He is a member of the Democratic Party.

 On June 5, 2017, Farley announced he was running for Governor of Arizona in the 2018 election, challenging Republican incumbent Governor Doug Ducey, but lost in the Democratic primary.
 He unsuccessfully ran for the Democratic nomination in the 2019 Tucson mayoral election.

-Farley has served as Chief Executive Officer of The Humane Society of Southern Arizona since February 2020.

 Early life and education

 Farley was born in Upland, California to two public school teachers.
 As a teenager, Farley heard stories of how administrators at his mother's school micromanaged teachers and exerted unnecessarily strong control over classrooms, so he went to the local papers attempting to expose the injustice in his school system.
 The reporter didn't feel like running with the story.

 He graduated from Williams College in 1985 with a degree in political science.